Metadrop/drupal-maintenance-reporter/README.md

 ## Usage

-This command will generate a report of the develop branch of February 2023:
+This example command generates a report of the develop branch of February 2023:

 ```
 cd my-project